This blog may contain affiliate links. Read our disclosure policy for more info.

 Hector’s Bistro – This is a fancier restaurant perfect for a fine dining experience one evening.

 Antigua Brewing Company – If you want to try some local craft beer then this is the place to go!
 Not necessarily a place to eat, but well-wroth a stop on your Guatemala itinerary if you want to have a pint or four.
 They also serve your classic pub food including burgers and nachos.

 Where to Stay in Antigua

 This hostel is the perfect place for budget travelers, solo travelers, or those just looking for a fun social vibe.
-It is has a central location as well as a huge bar and restaurant on the main level.
+It is has a central location as well as a huge bar, pools and restaurant.
 Dorm beds and private rooms are available.

 $$ – Hotel Los Pasos